alfa-project/alfa-framework/unit/README.md

 - *Pointcloud Id* - Specific Pointcloud Id that this Unit IP will manage and handle.
 ALFA-UNIT support up to 4 different point clouds running simultaneously.
 - *Representation Type* - Type of representation stored in the memory.
 ALFA-UNIT support Spherical Representations (SR) and Cartesian Representations (CR).

 **Sensor Interface** - Configure if and how the SIU handles the sensor data.
-Currently it is not fully supported.
+Currently, it is not fully supported.

 **Extension** - Configure if and how the Extension Management Unit handles the interface between the data and extension.
 3 parameters compose this section: